Barham, John Kenneth Interview

 So what do you mean by that?

-Well if a boy started at eight o’clock or if he didn’t come to work, you’d cross him off the sheet so he didn’t get paid for that day; only get [got] paid for the days they worked.
-It was quite responsible but I had a lot of time off.
-And I used to do a lot of fishing up there off the wharf, go down at lunchtime in the car and throw my line out.
-Never had a rod, just an ordinary fishing line and sinker; throw it out and gosh, I only had to be down there ten minutes and I’d pick up something, you know?
-Small snapper or cod or … take it back to the guys, give it to them.
+Well if a boy started at eight o’clock or if he didn’t come to work, you’d cross him off the sheet so he didn’t get paid for that day; only get [got] paid for the days that they worked.
+It was quite responsible, but I had a lot of time off and I used to do a lot of fishing up there off the wharf, go down at lunchtime in the car and throw my line out.
+Never had a rod, just an ordinary fishing line and sinker; throw it out and gosh, I only had to be out there ten minutes and I’d pick up something, you know?
+Small snapper or cod; take it back to the guys, give it to them.
 I used to keep some for myself.

 What was your preferred fish?